 Caring For Your Dreads

-Q: Do I need to do anything to maintain my dreadlocks?
+Q: Are dreadlocks hard to maintain?
+Do I need to do anything to maintain my dreadlocks?

 Not if you’re going for the natty look.
 Depending on your hair type you might get away with not doing anything with your locs at all.
 One client I worked with had his first maintenance session 9 years after his dreads were done when he was going to be the best man at a wedding.
 Not everyone endeavours to achieve the “ideal” dreads.
 Too much styling can look a tad artificial.
 Some folks prefer to have their dreads done professionally and then leave them to do their own thing.

 The reality though is that most people like more of a groomed appearance.
 Dreads take time to completely lock and set in place.
 During our dreadlocking session, I will go through different techniques and tips you can use to aid the process and keep your locs in tip-top shape.